craigxchen/BlackjackRL/README.md

 VFA_TD0 is functional; however, can be further optimized.

+VFA_TD0_Batch is VFA_TD0, but capable of learning in batches of arbirtrary size - with batch size = 1, this is the same as VFA_TD0.

 ## Test Results:

 Using **1-hot encoding**, the neural net converges (VFA_TDv6).
 Also loosely converged when sampling instead of computing expected value for the TD update.